 Since the application for certification generally should be filed 30 days before the beginning date on the application for certification, the information for Category 1 and Category 2 is based on data for the first nine months of the preceding period.
 If, however, data is available for the entire twelve months of the preceding period, use the actual data for the preceding twelve months.
 The preceding period is the period occurring immediately before the period for which you filed the application for certification.
-In addition, if you used data for the first nine months of the preceding period, then you must annualize the information on line 12, lines 14a and b, and lines 16a and b of both worksheets.
+In addition, if you used data for the first nine months of the preceding period, then you must annualize the information on line 12, lines 14 and 15, and lines 19 and 20.
 Divide the data by 9, and multiply the result by 12.

-Example.
+Example:

 OZ Company is a calendar year taxpayer for federal tax purposes.
-On 5/1/01, OZ Company files Form DTF-620, Application for Certification of a Qualified Emerging Technology Company, for the certification period 1/1/01-12/31/01.
-Assuming data for the entire twelve months of the preceding period is not available, the information for Category 1 and Category 2 is based on data for the first nine months of the preceding period (1/1/00-9/30/00.)
-The information for line 12 and Worksheet for line 14, lines a and b, and Worksheet for line 16, lines a and b, must be annualized by dividing the data by 9 and multiplying the result by 12.
-If the company's product sales for the period 1/1/00-9/30/00 were \$4,500,000, the annualized product sales on line 12 would be \$6,000,000.
+On 5/1/03, OZ Company files Form DTF-620 for the certification period 1/1/03-12/31/03.
+Assuming data for the entire twelve months of the preceding period is not available, the information for Category 1 and Category 2 is based on data for the first nine months of the preceding period (1/1/02-9/30/02.)
+The information for lines 12, 14, and 15, and for lines 19 and 20 must be annualized by dividing the data by nine and multiplying the result by 12.
+If the company's product sales for the period 1/1/02-9/30/02 were \$4,500,000, the annualized product sales on line 12 would be \$6,000,000.